 Transfer fees are also shown.
 For my transfer, the fee is $3.99 CAD.

 4. Choose a payment method to fund your transfer.
-The options available vary by country and include:
+The options available vary by country:

 - Debit card

 - Credit card

 - Apple Pay

 After funding your transfer, you can complete the transfer and let your recipient know to expect payment.

 The factors that impact your payment delivery time include the type of transfer, funding type used, time of day or week, and how the recipient receives the money.